Sometimes you just want to escape! But, thinking about wild camping can be more fun than the actual experience…unless you get the equipment right.

 - Packed size: 31cm x 14cm

-- Around £130
+- Around £120

 It’s basically a mini mesh tent you can set up in a minute, and you can then string up a tarp to keep off the rain.
 It’s the most affordable too.

-For us, though, simply wanting a small, light and fast ‘thing’ to sleep in when fair-weather wild camping, this is perfect.
+It’s also roomy and a pleasure to sleep in, looking at the stars.
+For us, it’s the idea small, light and fast ‘thing’ to sleep in when fair-weather wild camping.

 - Packed size: 38cm x 13cm